 - Green Cardamom – 4 or 5

-- Roast the moong dal till it turns light brown.
+- Roast 1/4 cup moong dal till it turns light golden brown.

 - Over low to medium heat, cook till the jaggery melts and forms a thick syrup.

-- Add crushed green cardamom to the jaggery mix.
+- Add 1/2 tsp cardamom powder to the jaggery mix.

-- Add the cooked rice-dal mix and mix well.
+- Add the cooked rice + dal mix to the jaggery syrup and mix well.

 - Over medium heat, cook the mix for 2 to 3 minutes till all the syrup is absorbed.

 - Add split cashew nuts and fry till golden brown.

 - Add the ghee and fried cashews to the Sakkarai Pongal and mix well.